gchq/sleeper/docs/02-deployment-guide.md

 ### Deployment environment

-See [getting started](01-getting-started.md#deployment-environment) for information on setting up a VPC and EC2 instance to deploy Sleeper.
-You may want to follow the remaining instructions here from within the EC2 instance.
+Please follow the [getting started guide](01-getting-started.md#deployment-environment) to set up a VPC and EC2 instance to deploy Sleeper.
+This also assumes you have [installed the Sleeper CLI](01-getting-started.md#install-sleeper-cli).

-When you use the Sleeper CLI described in [getting started](01-getting-started.md#deployment-environment), you can manage multiple environments.
+This section adds more detail for the tools to set up this environment.

 If you run `sleeper environment`, you'll get a shell inside a Docker container where you can run `aws`, `cdk` and Sleeper `environment` commands directly, without prefixing with `sleeper`.